jlappano/AppalachianTrailblazer/README.md

       Backbone.history.start();
       });

-gets the adventures and shelters in the database, instantiate the router and begin navigation history!
+gets the adventures and shelters from the database, instantiates the router and begin navigation history!
 Master TraiblazerApp object is created for namespacing:

       var TrailBlazerApp = {};

-In the Router, the index function is triggered, which instantiates a StartView and listens to the player for a completed game:
+In the Router, the index function is triggered, which instantiates a Start View and listens to the player for a completed game:

       index: function() {
        this.loadView(new StartView());